Asian Studies Collection

 Bibliographical Instruction & Orientation

-East Asian Collection's bibliographical instruction is offered through the first year graduate classes in Chinese and Japanese research methods.
+East Asian Collection's bibliographical instruction is offered through the first year graduate classes in Chinese research methods.
 Library orientation is available at the beginning of each fall semester.
 Additional orientations can be arranged individually with the Asian Studies Librarians.